The Compost Protocol

 Recovery

-if you accidentally let a note compost:
+If you accidentally let a note compost:

 Philosophy

-"Composting is part of the design.
-Not everything needs to last forever. the garden grows, blooms, and returns to soil."
+“Composting is part of the design.
+Not everything needs to last forever.
+The garden grows, blooms, and returns to soil.”

 This isn’t a flaw—it’s intentional.
 Ephemerality creates urgency, sustainability, and respect for resources.